FusionAuth/terraform-provider-fusionauth/docs/resources/idp_google.md

 ## Argument Reference

 * `button_text` - (Required) The top-level button text to use on the FusionAuth login page for this Identity Provider.
-* `client_id` - (Required) The top-level Google client id for your Application.
-This value is retrieved from the Google developer website when you setup your Google developer account.

 ---